A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-Our predictions for the time-like $\eta^\prime$ TFF together with the experimental data points from the BESIII Collaboration on the decay $\eta^\prime\to e^+e^-\gamma$ \cite{Ablikim:2015wnx} (black circles) are displayed in figure \ref{FF2}.
+Our predictions for the time-like $\eta^\prime$ TFF, together with the experimental data points from the BESIII Collaboration for the decay $\eta^\prime\to e^+e^-\gamma$ \cite{lab8} (black circles), are displayed in Fig.\,\ref{TFFetap}(b).
 The results from the $P^6_1(q^2)$ (red solid line) and $P^1_1(q^2)$ (black long-dashed line) are shown up to the matching point.
-The corresponding error bands are in light-red and light-gray, respectively.
-From the matching point on our predictions are replaced by a rescaled VMD representation based on the three lowest-lying vector resonances.
-Our PAs-based predictions are again in fine agreement with experiment.
-A Taylor expansion with $b_{\eta^\prime}=1.30(15)_{\rm{stat}}(7)_{\rm{sys}}$ and $c_{\eta^\prime}=1.72(47)_{\rm{stat}}(34)_{\rm{sys}}$ \cite{Escribano:2013kba} is also included for comparison.
+The corresponding error bands are in light-red and light-grey, respectively.
+From the matching point on, our predictions are replaced by a rescaled VMD representation based on the three lowest-lying vector resonances.
+Our PA-based predictions are again in fine agreement with experiment.
+A Taylor expansion with $b_{\eta^\prime}=1.30(15)_{\rm{stat}}(7)_{\rm{sys}}$ and $c_{\eta^\prime}=1.72(47)_{\rm{stat}}(34)_{\rm{sys}}$ \cite{lab17} and the VMD parameterization, Eq.\,(\ref{VMD}), are also included for comparison.
 It is worth mentioning that an extrapolation of the $P^6_1(q^2)$ PA beyond the matching point nicely passes through the last experimental point.
 This can be understood in the following terms.
 The VMD description includes three resonances whose poles are located at different places, while the $P^L_1(q^2)$ PAs include only one.
-Making use of the single pole approximation in eq.~(\ref{poleFF}) and the Taylor expansion in eq.~(\ref{Taylor}) for the case of the $\eta^\prime$, the slope parameter is identified as $b_{\eta^\prime}=m_{\eta^\prime}^2/\Lambda^2$.
-Using the $b_{\eta^\prime}$ value deduced from eq.~(\ref{VMD}) one gets $\Lambda=M_{\rm eff}=0.822(58)$ GeV, where the error is due to the half-width rule and can be utilized as a measure of the region of influence of the pole.
+Making use of the single-pole approximation in Eq.~(\ref{poleFF}) and the Taylor expansion in Eq.~(\ref{Taylor}) for the case of the $\eta^\prime$, the slope parameter is identified as $b_{\eta^\prime}=m_{\eta^\prime}^2/\Lambda^2$.
+Using the $b_{\eta^\prime}$ value deduced from Eq.~(\ref{VMD}) one gets $\Lambda=M_{\rm eff}=0.822(58)$ GeV, where the error is due to the half-width rule and can be utilised as a measure of the region of influence of the pole.
 The former value is very similar to the one obtained from the pole position of the $P^6_1(q^2)$ PA, located at $\sqrt{s}=0.833$ GeV.
 Therefore, the region of influence of this pole can be estimated to be in the interval $(0.77,0.89)$ GeV.
-It is for this reason that the last experimental point would be also in agreement with the $P^6_1(q^2)$ prediction \cite{combinedetap}.
+It is for this reason that the last experimental point would also be in agreement with the $P^6_1(q^2)$ prediction \cite{lab45}.
 This is not so for the $P^1_1(q^2)$ PA, thus showing that increasing the Pad\'e order allows for a better description of the data.
-In any case, for the numerical analysis of the different decays involving the $\eta^\prime$ we also keep both PAs for the sake of comparison.
+In any case, for the numerical analysis of the different decays involving the $\eta^\prime$, we keep both PAs for the sake of comparison.